A Court of Thorns and Roses

 Even if this was written in third person, I feel like SJM would still have Feyre’s family treat her like garbage just so she can write that Cinderella moment— where our protag is swept away from a bad situation by a handsome rich man because she’s such a good, kind, and precious soul.
 Feyre tells her shitty sister not to marry a dude because she’s a good person.
 It doesn’t matter if it doesn’t track with what we were told.
 Feyre is good.
 Always.

 Okay so the romance.
 I will say this— there was an attempt.
 Fourth Wing used horniness in place of connection.
 Powerless used banter in place of growth.
 ACOTAR— the og of all this crap— at least tries to give us romance.
 It’s still bad— just not as bad as the copycats’.
 It’s bad because our characters are as boring as blocks of wood.
 I don’t care for Tamlin at all.
-He’s so boring.
+He’s so dull.
 Whenever he’s on the page, he doesn’t showcase much personality other than “warrior man who is super strong.”
 I did like how awkward he was toward Feyre in the beginning, but that goes away after we time jump a couple of days and months.
 Oh and of course there was the sexual assault scene.
 It didn’t add anything.
 Should’ve been cut.

 We spend so much time witnessing Feyre walk around and be blabbed at by other characters.
 She hangs out with Lucien more than Tamlin.
 Sometimes Tam would pop up and Feyre would gawk at him all admiringly— after she randomly got over her fairy hatred.
 At one point, Tam offered to teach her how to read/write and she rejects him.
 It would’ve been good if she came back around after getting to know him more and took him up on his offer.
 That would’ve been such a great bonding moment for both of them and a huge show of trust on Feyre’s part— but no. Instead, Tamlin takes her words list and turns them into dirty poetry.
 If this was in a scene where he was teaching her how to read and she realizes that the poetry she’s reading is filthy, it could’ve been funny.
 But that’s not what happened.
 There’s one scene I liked.
 It was when they were sitting down and chatting about their family troubles and the pressure they’re both under.
 For the first time in about 200 pages, we had a moment where they found that they had something in common.
 Other than their family troubles and their mutual lust for each other, what else do they have in common?
 Fuck if I know.
 Boring boring.
 Plus I fucking hate that she’s 19.
 He’s like hunderds of years old.
 Just make her 25-30.
 There’s no reason for her to be so damn young.